MasoudAlali/react-native-template-ts-firebase-gmap/README.md

   something, just change this wrapper service and that's it

 ##### For read more about services and details please refer to [Services](./docs/Services.md)

+[^1]: It's simple username, password, captcha values and refreshToken is simply sending token and refreshToken to renew token